Southeast

 US 191 and Interstate 10: Bridge Repair

-The Arizona Department of Transportation is working on a project to repair the US 191 overpass at Interstate 10 near milepost 331 in Cochise County that was damaged due to an accident during the summer of 2023.
+The Arizona Department of Transportation has completed a project to repair the US 191 overpass at Interstate 10 near milepost 331 in Cochise County that was damaged due to an accident during the summer of 2023.

 Project Fact Sheet